nanoc/nanoc.app/content/docs/3-getting-started.md

 	     alt="Screenshot of what a brand new nanoc site looks like">
 </div>

 (If you open the `index.html` directly in your web browser, the stylesheet will most likely not be loaded.
-This is because the page has an _absolute_ link to the `style.css` file, not a relative one.
-See the [Watch out for Paths](#watch-out-for-paths) section for details.)
+This is because the page has an _absolute_ link to the `style.css` file, not a relative one.)

 You can also open the `output/index.html` file in your favourite text editor, where you’ll find that the file is just a normal HTML page.